 Wondering what to pack for Goa?
-Katie, Goa Experience Product Manager shares her top packing tips to prepare you for your Goa holiday.
+Katie, Goa Experience Product Manager, shares her top packing tips to prepare you for your Goa holiday.
 Your Goa packing checklist: sorted!

 Remember to pack a neck pillow, eye mask and earplugs in your hand luggage